e-ucm/rage-analytics/README.md

 ## Under the hood

-Timing delays in `launch_all.sh` have been tested in a system with an SSD (=fast) hard disk and 8 GB RAM.
+Timing delays in `rage-analytics.sh` have been tested in a system with an SSD (=fast) hard disk and 8 GB RAM.
 You may need to increase these delays in slower systems.

 To rebuild a particular image, checkout the images' source with git, change whatever files you fancy, and then,

-1. stop the service if it is runing via `docker-compose kill <service-name>`
-2. rebuild the image, and tag it as the service you are replacing via `docker build -t <image-tag> <dockerfile-location>`
+1. rebuild the image, and tag it as the service you are replacing via `docker build -t <image-tag> <dockerfile-location>`
-3. relaunch the service via `docker-compose up <service-name>`
+2. relaunch all services via `./rage-analytics.sh restart`

 Example: the following statements would rebuild `rage-analytics-backend`
 ```
   git clone https://github.com/e-ucm/rage-analytics-backend
   # ... change stuff
-  docker-compose kill back
-  docker-compose rm back
   docker build -t eucm/rage-analytics-backend rage-analytics-backend
-  docker-compose up back
+  ./rage-analytics.sh restart
 ```

-Notice that, by killing a container, you only stop it; it will be restarted again (and not launched-from-latest-image) unless you actually remove it (via `docker-compose rm`).